 Meanwhile in her unlit cabin, Cecylia von Falkenhausen smiled to herself as she considered her latest discovery.
 It had been just a few careless words that Sir Robert spoke in public, yet for her it was priceless information that Weichsel’s Black Eagles would treasure.

 Cecylia’s eyes sprang open as she bolted up from her bed.
 The darkness inside her cabin was no bother.
-Her dhampir blood had inherited the best night-vision of all Hyperion races.
+Her dhampir blood provided the best night-vision of all Hyperion races.

 Her hands checked both forearms as she raced out the door.
 It would be bad if she flexed her wrists later and no concealed blade ejected to gut her enemy.